life-research/blaze-doc/performance.md

 | Procedure | 327,659 |
 | **total** | **4,388,230** |

-That are 4,388,230 resources in 33 minutes and 29 seconds or about 2,200 resources per second on a 8 core machine.
+That are 4,388,230 resources in 30 minutes or about 2,400 resources per second on a 8 core machine.

-The size of the database directory after the import was 34 GiB and 8.4 GB after compaction.
+The size of the database directory after the import was 15 GiB and 9 GB after compaction.

 ### Other Test Systems